A Southern Pacific tank train makes it's way through the Cajon Pass in Sothern California in March of 1995 with 5 units pulling hard.

 In 2022, steam locomotive 2102 reentered service on the Reading & Northern.
 The locomotive has been used actively to pull both passenger excursions and revenue freight trains.

-Reading Blue Mountain & Northern Railroad steam locomotive 2102 pulls through the countryside…
+Reading Blue Mountain & Northern Railroad steam locomotive 2102 pulls past the engine house at Port Clinton

-Reading Blue Mountain & Northern Railroad steam locomotive 2102 pulls through the countryside on October 5th, 2024, during its first day of the year of pulling Fall Foliage Excursions, as it heads for Jim Thorpe, Pennsylvania.
+Reading Blue Mountain & Northern Railroad steam locomotive 2102 pulls past the engine house at Port Clinton, Pennsylvania on October 5th, 2024, as it heads to Reading, PA, to begin its first day of the year of pulling Fall Foliage Excursions.

 According to their website: The Reading Company T-1 class #2102 was built in the Reading’s own locomotive shops in 1945.
 With drivers of 70” diameter, it weighs 404 tons, and its tender holds up to 26 tons of coal, and up to 19,000 gallons of water.
 After the Reading Steam era was over, the Reading Company used 2102 for the Reading Rambles on several different excursions.
 The 2102 has had many different owners since it was retired by the Reading Railroad.
 It is one of only four to survive.
 The other remaining locomotives are the 2100, 2101, and 2124.